A Pocket Guide to Healthcare Compliances

 1. Health Insurance Portability and Accountability Act (HIPAA)

 This act is enforced by the Office for Civil Rights (OCR) within the US Department of Health and Human Services.
-The HIPAA security rule safeguards the privacy and security concerns of eligible health-related data and in particular cases, deems reporting data breaches mandatory.
+This medical compliant HIPAA security rule safeguards the privacy and security concerns of eligible health-related data and in particular cases, deems reporting data breaches mandatory.
 Failing to abide by a particular HIPAA security rule could result in penalties starting from a minimum payment of $100 and go up as high as $1.5 million on a per-incident violation basis.

-I. The nature of the Entity that uses the application.
+I. The nature of the entity that uses the application.

 Entity refers to the customer who’d be using the app.
 There is a set of predefined medical practitioners that are covered by the constitution of HIPAA such as doctors, physicians, organizations such as hospitals and health insurance providers.
-If they are the direct beneficiaries of the app, then the regulations and compliance by HIPAA will have to be followed word for word.
+If they are the direct beneficiaries of the app, then the list of healthcare regulations and hospital regulatory compliance by HIPAA will have to be followed word for word.
 On the other hand, if the app simply curates and shares hygiene tips or wellness knowledge with the customer, that’ll be exempt from HIPAA’s constitution.

 II.
 The nature of data the application produces, preserves and shares further.